 Light is the crucial element behind many chemical, biological, and psychological processes in our bodies.
 It controls our circadian cycle as well as affects our mood and energy levels.

 Biophilic design spaces are those designed to amplify natural light or to mimic the rhythmic changes of light and shadow during the day helping to regulate our mental health, mood, and sense of wellness.

-3. Natural Shapes and Forms
+3. Natural Shapes And Forms

-Variable natural environments is something biophilic design seeks to bring into the indoors.
+Variable natural environments are something biophilic design seeks to bring into the indoors.
 Biophilic interior designers have their work cut out for them as biomorphic forms and organic shapes are as complex and varied as they come.
 This includes the grand openness of the steppes and the intricate details of a snowflake.

 To integrate this design in the workplace or home, natural materials or symbolic textural or pattern references from nature can be used to create natural analogs.
 A perfect example of this is zen gardens.

-4. Restorative Patterns and Processes
+4. Restorative Patterns And Processes

 The built environment, however, tends to be one of sameness and stability.
 Biophilic office design in the workplace needs to create this flow of constant changes, be it the inclusion of outdoor areas, or different types of textures and colors indoors.